dndg/FinderOpta6MTutorial/content.md

 The header file `finder-6m.h` contains all the needed definitions, including Modbus parameters and registers offsets; notice how the example uses `8-N-1` serial configuration.
-After saving the settings, the sketch gives us 30s to set our 6M to use custom parameters by setting both DIP switches on the device `DOWN`: relevant output will be displayed on the serial console.
+After saving the settings, the sketch gives us 20s to set our 6M to use custom parameters by setting both DIP switches on the device `DOWN`: relevant instruction will be displayed on the serial console.

 All the configuration values we write on the Finder 6M are stored on 16-bits registers, so we use the following function to write to them: